rien333/numbersense-vae/thesis/README.md

-counting or enumeration, given that the number of items falls within the subitizing range of 1-4 (Kaufman et al. 1949; Davis and Pérusse 1988) Most of the research above was conducted on approximate numerical cognition, but the aforementioned characterisics of visual sense of number hold equally well for a more distinct sense of number such as subitizing.
-Similarly, subitizing is suggested to be a parallel preattentive process in the visual system (Dehaene 2011, 57), the visual system likely relying on it's ability to recognize holistic patterns for a final subitizing count (Jansen et al. 2014; Dehaene 2011, 57; Piazza et al. 2002).
+counting or enumeration, given that the number of items falls within the subitizing range of 1-4 (Kaufman et al. 1949; Davis and Pérusse 1988) Most of the research above was conducted on approximate numerical cognition, but the aforementioned characteristics of visual sense of number hold equally well for a more distinct sense of number such as subitizing.
+Similarly, subitizing is suggested to be a parallel pre-attentive process in the visual system (Dehaene 2011, 57), the visual system likely relying on it's ability to recognize holistic patterns for a final subitizing count (Jansen et al. 2014; Dehaene 2011, 57; Piazza et al. 2002).
 This means that the "sudden" character of subitizing is caused by the visual system's ability to process simple geometric configurations of objects in parallel, whereby increasing the size of a group behind the subitizing range deprives perceiving this group of it's sudden and distinct numerical perceptual character for this would strain our parallelization capabilities too much.
-The difference in perceptual character is due to a recourse to enumeration techniques (and possibly others) whenever the subizting parallelization threshold is exceeded, which differ from suddenness in being a consciously guided (i.e. attentive), patterned type of activity.
+The difference in perceptual character is due to a recourse to enumeration techniques (and possibly others) whenever the subitizing parallelization threshold is exceeded, which differ from suddenness in being a consciously guided (i.e. attentive), patterned type of activity.

 Present research therefore asks: how can artificial neural networks be applied to learning the emergent neural skill of subitizing in a manner comparable to their biological equivalents?
-To answer this, we will first highlight the details of our training procedure by describing a dataset constructed for modeling subitizing and how we implementented our VAE algorithm to learn a representation of this dataset.
-Next, as the subitizing task is essentialy an image classification task, a methodology for evaluating the unsupervised VAE model's performance on the subitizing classification task is described.
-We demonstrate that the performance of our unsupervised approach is comparable with supervised approaches using handcrafted features, although performance is still behind state of the art supervised machine learning approaches due to problems inherent to the particulair VAE implementation.
-Finally, measuring the final models robustness to changes in visual features shows the emergence of a property similar to biological neurons, that is to say, the VAE's encoding scheme specifically supports particulair numerosity percepts invariant to visual features other than quantity.
+To answer this, we will first highlight the details of our training procedure by describing a dataset constructed for modeling subitizing and how we implemented our VAE algorithm to learn a representation of this dataset.
+Next, as the subitizing task is essentially an image classification task, a methodology for evaluating the unsupervised VAE model's performance on the subitizing classification task is described.
+We demonstrate that the performance of our unsupervised approach is comparable with supervised approaches using handcrafted features, although performance is still behind state of the art supervised machine learning approaches due to problems inherent to the particular VAE implementation.
+Finally, measuring the final models robustness to changes in visual features shows the emergence of a property similar to biological neurons, that is to say, the VAE's encoding scheme specifically supports particular numerosity percepts invariant to visual features other than quantity.

 Related Work